 - Total expenses

-Of course, this is only a short list of indicators, and other key performance indicators may and must be evaluated.
-You can find the full list of all possible indicators in specialized literature.
-But from the above list it is evident that some business experts and authors (like Kaplan and Norton) tend to use markets and customer oriented indicators in the financial category.
+From the above list it is evident that some business experts and authors tend to use markets and customer oriented indicators in the financial category.
 Although such indicators characterize past periods of company activity and can be obtained from financial and accounting reports, they have strong relations to a customer perspective of the Balanced Scorecard.

 - Number of customers